 - Treatments – Your options for treating your horse or dog.
 There are choices to be made and we’ll help you understand the way each works and the pro’s and con’s of each.

 Many people consider euthanasia when their horse or dog begins showing symptoms.
 Often this is because they mistake the condition for old age or some other condition.
-That’s unfortunate because many of the treatments are very effective in treating Cushings disease, especially if it’s identified early.
+That’s unfortunate because many of the treatments are very effective in treating Cushings disease in horses and dogs, especially if it’s identified early.

 What you will find on this web site